 Bariatric surgery can help morbidly obese patients lose much of their excess body weight.
 Patients must be willing to follow a very specific post-surgery program and make significant lifestyle changes.
 Following the program can result in dramatic weight loss, a physical and psychological transformation, and a new lease on life.
 To learn more, reserve a space at one of our free monthly information sessions.

 Memorial Health Bariatrics is a comprehensive program that works with patients before and long after surgery to ensure their success.
 Our patients receive extensive education and on-going psychological support.
-We have twice been designated a bariatric surgery Center of Excellence by the Surgical Review Corporation and the American Society for Metabolic and Bariatric Surgery.
+We have twice been designated a Bariatric Surgery Center of Excellence by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program.
 This means we meet the rigorous standards set forth by this respected organization.

 Our fellowship-trained surgeons, Oliver Whipple, M.D., and Robert J. Kelly, Jr., M.D., perform adjustable gastric band, sleeve gastrectomy, and Roux-en-Y gastric bypass procedures.
 They work with a team of highly trained nurses, counselors, and support staff.

 View a weight-loss surgery Web chat with Oliver Whipple, M.D.

 Online SupportMemorial Health Bariatrics works with Bariatric Support Centers, International to provide support and long-term weight-loss success.

 Calculate Your BMIFirst select your gender.
 Then move the red slider handles to select your height and weight.
 Your BMI and ideal weight will be automatically calculated and displayed in the results box.
 Note that these are approximate values and are only intended to be used as a guide.
 For a thorough BMI assessment, see your physician.